 We will cover all of them in a different blog post, but one of the advantages that you can gain if you use a living trust is the ability to prepare for incapacitation.
 While you are alive, you can act as the trustee of your living trust.
 In the trust declaration, you can name a disability trustee that would be empowered to administer the trust if you are still living, but incapacitated.

 Your incapacity plan could include a durable power of attorney for property, which would give the agent the ability to manage your financial affairs.
 A durable power of attorney is another document that can be used to address incompetency later in life.
 This document gives an agent or attorney-in-fact the ability to make legally binding decisions on your behalf.
 You could execute one of these documents if you don’t have a living trust, and it would be useful even if you do, because you could have property in your personal possession that was never conveyed into the trust.
 A durable power of attorney for health care decisions should be part of incapacity planning.

 In order for the health care agent to be able to make sound decisions, he or she must have access to your medical records.
 They are kept private unless you sign a HIPAA release form, so this is another piece to the puzzle.

 How would you feel about being kept alive indefinitely through the utilization of artificial life-sustaining measures if there was no hope of recovery?
 You can answer this question through the inclusion of a living will.

-If you would like to learn more about all aspects of estate planning, attend one of our upcoming seminars.
-There is no admission charge, and you can check out our seminar schedule page to get all the details.
+If you would like to learn more about all aspects of estate planning, attend one of our upcoming Webinars.
+There is no admission charge, and you can check out our Webinars schedule page to get all the details.

 - Can Estate Planning Protect My Family Heirlooms? - October 14, 2019